Akryum/vue-cli-plugin-apollo/README.md

 If you enabled the GraphQL API Server, open a new terminal and start it:

 ```
-npm run graphql-api
+npm run apollo
 ```

-You can edit the files generated in the `./src/graphql-api` folder:
+You can edit the files generated in the `./apollo-server` folder:

 - `schema.graphql` contains the Schema written with the [schema definition language](https://github.com/facebook/graphql/blob/master/spec/Section%203%20--%20Type%20System.md).
 - `resolvers.js` declares the [Apollo resolvers](https://www.apollographql.com/docs/graphql-tools/resolvers.html).